Bottom Line

 Durability

-For a lightweight trail runner, the Prodigio’s durability impressed us.
-The lugs have remained intact and the upper material is exceptionally strong.
+For a lightweight trail runner, the Prodigio 2’s durability impressed us.
+The lugs have remained intact, and the upper material is exceptionally strong.
 We love the extensive TPU overlays on this shoe and the strong toe cap to help guard against abrasions and cuts.

 Weather Resistance

 The La Sportiva’s plethora of welded overlays not only adds durability but also slightly increases weather resistance.
-These are not waterproof shoes, but we were pleasantly surprised with how well they blocked moisture compared to other trail running style shoes.
+These are not waterproof shoes.
+But we were pleasantly surprised by how well they blocked moisture compared to other trail-running-style shoes.
 Don’t count on these to keep you fully dry in a downpour.
-But for moving through wet grass or light rain, they worked well enough to keep our feet dry while on the move.
+But for moving through wet grass or light rain, they worked well enough to keep our feet dry.

 Check out our full lineup of hiking shoes to see our other favorites.